pagekit/docs/guide-theme.md

 - Add additional configuration to your theme.
 See [Configuration](configuration.md) for more information.
 - Add a settings page to your theme.
 See [Settings](settings.md) for more information.
 - Upload your theme to the Pagekit marketplace so others can enjoy it.
 See [Marketplace](marketplace.md) for more information.
+- A more developer centric view on building themes is available in the [Themes section](themes.md).

 For questions and discussion on best practices, check out the Google+ community.